A roadmap for the computation of persistent homology: Software

 \item Stanford Dragon graphic.
 We sample points uniformly at random from 3-dimensional scans of the dragon \cite{Stanford}, whose reconstruction we show in Fig.~\ref{figure: klein and dragon}.
 The sample sizes contain $1000$ and $2000$ points.
 We denote these data sets by $\dragone$ and $\dragtwo$, respectively.

-\item neuronal network \cite{PSDV13}.
-A weighted, undirected network in which each node is a neuron and edges represent synapses or gaps junctions.
+\item neuronal network.
+This is a weighted, undirected network in which each node is a neuron and edges represent synapses or gaps junctions.
+We use the network studied using PH in \cite{PSDV13}.
+(The authors of the paper used the data set studied in \cite{WS98}, which first appeared in \cite{WSTB86}.)
+Recall that for this example, and also for the other real-world weighted networks (except for the human genome network and for the US Congress networks), we convert each nonzero edge weight to a distance by taking its inverse.
 We denote this data set by $\eleg$.

 \item Human genome.
 A weighted, undirected network representing a sample of the human genome.
 We use the network studied using PH in \cite{PSDV13}.
 (The authors of that paper created the sample using data retrieved from \cite{florida-univ}.)
-Each node represents a gene, and weighted edges between nodes represent the correlation of the expression level of two genes.
-We denote this data set by $\genome$.
+Each node represents a gene, and weighted edges between nodes represent the correlation of the expression level of the corresponding genes.
+We define the weight of an edge as the inverse of the correlation.\footnote{We note that the weight should be the correlation; this issue came to our attention when the paper was in press.} We denote this data set by $\genome$.

 \item Grey-scale image: $3$-dimensional rotational angiography scan of a head with an aneurysm.
 This data set was used in the benchmarking in \cite{BKRJ14}.
 This data set is given by a $3$-dimensional array of size $512\times 512\times 512$, with each entry storing an integer that represents the grey value for the corresponding voxel.
 We retrieved the data set from the repository \cite{volvis}.
 We denote this data set by $\vertebra$.